justinhunt/moodle-filter_generico/readme.txt

 Define templates at
 Site Administration / plugins / filters / Generico

-A template consists of a "key", a "template," and some "defaults."
+A template consists of a "key," a "template," some "defaults," and optionally JS and CSS urls to include.
 The key is just a one word name, that tells Generico which template to use.
 The template is just passage of text that you want to use, and the parts of the template that you want to mark as variables you surround in @@ marks.
 The defaults are a comma delimited list of variablename=value pairs.
 Here is an example template.